-- any amounts required to be released pursuant to or contemplated by the terms of the Indenture, - proceeds from the sale of the 2022 Restructuring Bonds required to pay the purchase price of the 2022 Restructuring Property pursuant to the Sale Agreement and the Upfront Financing Costs related to the 2022 Restructuring Bonds as deposited into the Upfront Financing Costs Subaccount (together with any interest earnings thereon), and - the Prior Restructuring Properties, or any restructuring property that may be created pursuant to any future financing order other than Financing Order No. 6.
+- any amounts required to be released pursuant to or contemplated by the terms of the Indenture, - proceeds from the sale of the 2022 Restructuring Bonds required to pay the purchase price of the 2022 Restructuring Property pursuant to the Sale Agreement and the Upfront Financing Costs related to the 2022 Restructuring Bonds as deposited into the Upfront Financing Costs Subaccount (together with any interest earnings thereon), and - the Prior Restructuring Properties, or any restructuring property that may be created pursuant to any future financing order other than Financing Order No. 6, including the Additional Financing Orders.